stefanpejcic/OpenPanel/documentation/docs/admin/000_intro.md

 ### Access OpenAdmin

-Run `opencli admin` command to find the address on which AdminPanel is accessible.
+Run `opencli admin` command to find the address on which admin panel is accessible.
 Example output:

 ```bash
 root@server:/home# opencli admin